#1 The capital of Scotland

-Either If you’ve taken a ride in the iconic double-decked Edinburgh bus, choose the intimate taxi, or walked the thousand-year-old Royal Mile, linking Edinburgh Castle with Holyrood Palace, you haven’t failed to notice something eerie.
-I’m not talking about the myriad of souvenir shops, taking over every inch across the street and selling low-quality souvenirs, neither the mysterious location of the Edinburgh Botanical Gardens (I can’t still explain tourists how to get there).
+Whether you’ve taken a ride in the iconic double-decked bus or walked the thousand-year-old Royal Mile that links Edinburgh Castle with Holyrood Palace, I’m sure you haven’t failed to notice something particular there .
+And I’m not talking about the myriad of low-quality souvenir shops that take over the whole street like a plague, or the fact that the bagpipers play the same four tunes over and over again.

 #2 The Heart of Midlothian